Usbac/tundra/docs/general.md

 `mapResponse(res)`

-The `mapResponse` method will map some of the Tundra's methods into the given `ServerResponse` object.
+Maps some of the Tundra's methods into the given `ServerResponse` object.
 This can be done simply for avoiding code repetition.

 ```js
 view.mapResponse(res);